cfsimplicity/spreadsheet-cfml/README.md

 - `headerRow` numeric: specify which row is the header to be used for the query column names
 - `sheet` numeric default=1: which sheet to read (1 based, not zero-based)
 - `includeHeaderRow` boolean default=false: whether to include the header row from the spreadsheet (NB: the default is the opposite to Adobe ColdFusion 9, which is `excludeHeaderRow=false`).
 - `includeBlankRows` boolean default=false: whether to include blank rows from the spreadsheet in the query data set.
+By default blank rows are suppressed.

 ###Convenience methods